In this article

 Not all credit card issuers report to D&B–why that matters

-Not all business credit cards report to Dun & Bradstreet or to the other business reporting agencies, and some only report negative information to credit agencies.
-If you’re not sure how or whether an issuer reports to business credit agencies, just ask them.
+Not all business credit cards report to Dun & Bradstreet or the other business credit bureaus, and some only report negative information.

-Since D&B is the most used credit reporting agency by business lenders, it’s important to build up your credit profile with that agency.
-If you’re using a credit card that doesn't report to D&B—even if you’re paying your balance off regularly—your positive payment history won't appear on your credit report with the agency or influence your D&B credit score.
+Since D&B is the most used by business lenders, it's crucial to build your credit profile with them.
+If your credit card doesn't report to D&B, your positive payment history won't appear or affect your D&B score.

 According to data from the Federal Reserve, 43% of small businesses have sought financing at some point.
 58% of these businesses were looking to finance their operating expenses, while 38% wanted the money to expand.
 If you need a Small Business Administration (SBA) loan, the first thing your lender will do is check your business credit score.
 Try out our SBA loan calculator tool if you need help finding the best repayment terms for your business.